plotly/graphing-library-docs/_posts/r/README.md

   git commit -m 'message about your changes' git push origin your_feature_branch
   ```
-  - Visit the [documentation repo](https://github.com/plotly/documentation) and open a pull request against the `source-design-merge` branch.
+  - Visit the [documentation repo](https://github.com/plotly/graphing-library-docs) and open a pull request against the `master` branch.
 You can then tag **@cldougl** and **@bcdunbar** for a review.

-5. To proof your work follow these steps: https://github.com/plotly/documentation/blob/source-design-merge/Contributing.md#rendering-the-pages-locally
+5. To proof your work follow these steps: https://github.com/plotly/graphing-library-docs/blob/master/Contributing.md#rendering-the-pages-locally

 ##### At https://plot.ly/r
 6. Your changes haven't been deployed yet so they won't be online.
 That said, <b>PLEASE</b> visit https://plot.ly/r/your-tutorial and make sure everything looks correct once they have been deployed by either **@cldougl** or **@bcdunbar**.